Saturday, September 8, 2007

 Career Capsule

-Working in media since 1988 with an emphasis on writing for audio and print.
+Working in media and marketing since 1988 with an emphasis on writing for audio, print, and internet.
 Strong reputation as creative, innovative, and strategic.
-Team leader, guerilla marketing champion, and veteran meeting facilitator.
+National radio spokesperson.
+Team leader, guerrilla marketing champion, accomplished presenter, and veteran meeting facilitator.
 Author or co-author of seven resources including the amazon.com top-25 bestseller, Simply Romantic® Nights.
-Synthesizes text and images for creative product packaging.
+Synthesizes text, images, audio, and video for creative product packaging.

 Professional Experience